Because the United States is such a large country, there are plenty of things to see and do.

 Address: 508 N Hamilton St, High Point, NC 27262

-Hole in the Rock was around with ancient tribes who used it as a calendar to mark the seasons.
+Hole in the Rock was around by ancient tribes who used it as a calendar to mark the seasons.
 But today, it’s simply one of the most unique places to visit in the US.

 Accommodation: Where to stay in Phoenix